 Shopify

 PennyLens auto-detects Shopify stores — including Shopify Plus, hydrogen-fronted storefronts, and the standard Online Store 2.0 themes.
-Drop the SDK snippet onto your storefront and cart_add, checkout_started, and purchase start flowing without any further wiring.
+Drop the SDK snippet onto your storefront and product_view and cart_add start flowing without any further wiring; connect the order-creation webhook below for reliable purchase capture.

 This page covers what auto-detect actually does, what to expect on Shopify's hosted checkout, and how to recover when events aren't flowing.